dbucher1234/openfe-fep-aws/README.md

-# 🔬 OpenFE FEP workflow on AWS
+# 🔬 OpenFE minimal FEP workflow on AWS

 This is an educational example to illustrate a **minimal Free-Energy Perturbation (FEP)** campaign with [OpenFE](https://github.com/OpenFreeEnergy/openfe) running on the cloud (AWS).